docweirdo/verplant/README.md

 * pretty much anything not needed for an MVP with the features described above in *Functionality*

 The name of the project is german for: someone or something being planned (out) or scheduled (out), but also somenone being chaotic, confused or spaced out

+### TODO
+* Fix/Streamline Mobile Layout
+* Better Error Management in Backend allowing differentiation
+* Chip Design and/or Filtering Chips in Frontend depending on available appointments